 In March 2020, the World Health Organization declared the coronavirus (COVID-19) outbreak to be a global pandemic.
 COVID-19 has changed the landscape of just about every facet of the world, and DART is no exception.
-It has impacted economic activity and financial markets globally and locally and has resulted in a decrease in passenger fare and sales tax revenues.
+It has impacted economic activity and financial markets globally and locally.
+For DART, it has resulted in a decrease in ridership, passenger fare, and sales tax revenues during the fiscal year 2020.
 Ridership decreased by about 29% or 20.5 million trips and fare revenue also decreased by \$22,331 or 29%.
 Sales tax revenue decreased by \$4,909 or 1%.
-In response, DART reduced the level of service during the second half of fiscal year 2020.
-DART also offered a voluntary retirement incentive to eligible employees to resize it's staffing with the level of service.
-On the positive side, DART received Federal CARES Act funding and created health and safety guidelines to help mitigate the impact of the disruption in operations.
+In response, DART reduced the level of service during the second half of the fiscal year 2020.
+DART also offered a voluntary retirement incentive to eligible employees to resize its staffing with the level of service.
+During the fiscal year 2021, ridership decreased by 28% of 14.1 million trips and passenger revenues decreased by \$13,144 or 31% compared to 2020.
+On the positive side, DART received Federal CARES Act funding and created health and safety guidelines to help mitigate the impact of the disruption in operations..During 2021, sales tax revenue exceeded expectations and increased significantly.
+Ridership also started showing improvement, but it is still below the pre-pandemical level.

 The continued spread of the disease represents a significant risk.
-The extent to which COVID-19 impacts DART will depend on future developments, which are still highly uncertain and cannot be predicted.
-As a result, DART has not yet determined the impact this disruption may have on its financial statements for the year ending September 30, 2021.
+The extent to which COVID-19 continues to impact DART will depend on future developments, which are still highly uncertain and cannot be predicted.
+As a result, DART has not yet determined the impact this disruption may have on its financial statements for the year ending September 30, 2022.